Traveling To The Edge

 By Bill Dobbins

-In this age in which the profession of photographer is becoming more and more problematical, Art Wolfe continues to build upon an already legendary career.
-A Both a photographer and conservationist, Wolfe is best known for color images of landscapes, wildlife, and native cultures.
+In this age in which the profession of a photographer is becoming more and more problematical, Art Wolfe continues to build upon an already legendary career.
+Both a photographer and conservationist, Wolfe is best known for color images of landscapes, wildlife, and native cultures.

 “His photographs document scenes from every continent and hundreds of locations, and have been noted by environmental advocacy groups for their “stunning” visual impact. – Wolfe’s career has been described as “multi-faceted”, involving wildlife advocacy, art, journalism, and education.
 According to William Conway, former president of the Wildlife Conservation Society, Wolfe is a “prolific and sensitive recorder of a rapidly vanishing natural world.”
 In the last 30 years, the public has viewed Wolfe’s work in more than sixty published books, including Vanishing Act, The High Himalaya, Water: Worlds between Heaven & Earth, Tribes, Rainforests of the World, and The Art of Photographing Nature. -” Wikipedia